Find food that fits your pet’s needs

-- Medicine: If she's taking a medication, it may have an adverse effect, and you may notice skin problems occurring.
+- Medicine: If on medication, it may have an adverse effect, and you may notice skin problems occurring.
 Contact your vet before discontinuing use or changing medicine.

 What You Can Do

 You may still be unsure why your cat can't stop licking and itching, and that's fine.
-Make an appointment with her vet so she can get the relief she needs.
+Make an appointment with your vet.
 Your cat may need to be treated with medicine for one of these conditions.
-It is always important to keep an eye on your cat after giving her medicine to ensure that the issue is improving and not worsening.
+It is always important to keep an eye on your cat after giving medicine to ensure that the issue is improving and not worsening.
 If the issue doesn't slowly start to clear up then there might be other cat skin conditions at play.
-A vet check-up will help ensure she gets the care she needs.
-Make sure to have a list of all of the symptoms you have noticed in your cat to help her veterinarian diagnosis the skin irritant.
+A vet check-up will help ensure your cat is geting the care needed.
+Take a list of all of the symptoms you have noticed to help your veterinarian diagnosis the skin irritant.

-You love your cat and hate to see her uncomfortable.
-Even though she is a great self-groomer, check her fur and skin regularly for any possible issues, and keep an eye out for changes in smell, itching, and cleaning routine.
+You love your cat and hate to see them uncomfortable.
+Even though cats are great self-groomers, you should check fur and skin regularly for any possible issues, and keep an eye out for changes in smell, itching, and cleaning routine.
 The sooner these issues are addressed, the better your cat will feel.

 Erin Ollila believes in the power of words and how a message can inform—and even transform—its intended audience.
 Her writing can be found all over the internet and in print, and includes interviews, ghost writing, blog posts, and creative nonfiction.
 Erin is a geek for SEO and all things social media.
 She graduated from Fairfield University with an M.F.A. in Creative Writing.
 Reach out to her on Twitter @ReinventingErin or learn more about her at http://erinollila.com.